ess-dmsc/forward-epics-to-kafka/README.md

 Please send any feature requests you have (dominik.werder@psi.ch).

-- More efficient threading
+- More options for threading
-- Optimization of flat buffer creation
+- Multiple converters per epics channel
-- Statistics and log
+- Pinned converters:  Multiple channels can be routed to the same converter
-- Forward arbitrary Epics pvStructures
+- Optionally read from (the future) configuration service